 (1) The due payment of moneys payable by the Treasurer under a guarantee under section 47 is guaranteed by the State.

-(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Fund, and this subsection appropriates that Fund accordingly.
+(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Account, and this subsection appropriates that Account accordingly.

-(3) The Treasurer is to cause to be credited to the Consolidated Fund any amounts received or recovered from the Commission or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 47.
+(3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Commission or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 47.

+[Section 48 amended by No. 77 of 2006 s.
+4 and 5(1).]

 49. Charges for guarantees

-(1) The Treasurer may fix charges to be paid by the Commission to the Treasurer for the benefit of the Consolidated Fund in respect of a guarantee given under section 47.
+(1) The Treasurer may fix charges to be paid by the Commission to the Treasurer for the benefit of the Consolidated Account in respect of a guarantee given under section 47.

 (2) Payment of any charges fixed under subsection (1) is to be made at such time or times as the Treasurer determines.

+[Section 49 amended by No. 77 of 2006 s.
+4.]

-50. Application of Financial Administration and Audit Act 1985
+50. Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Commission and its operations.

+[Section 50 amended by No. 77 of 2006 s.
+17.]

 Part 7 — Timber sharefarming agreements

 51. Definition of “owner”